aleksaan/statusek/README.md

 ***

-Services, who knows token of instance (process) can set statuses by calling:
+Services that possess the instance token (process) can update statuses by making a call to the following endpoint:
 <http://hostname:8080/status/setStatus>

 with raw json in the body: